Nayeli Díaz

-Nayeli Isela Díaz Díaz (born 10 October 2001) is a Mexican footballer who plays as a forward for American college team Saint Mary's Gaels and the Mexico women's national team.
+Nayeli Isela Díaz Díaz (born 10 October 2001) is a Mexican professional footballer who plays as a forward for Liga MX Femenil club Pachuca and the Mexico women's national team.

 Early life

 Díaz was born in Mexico City and raised in Hacienda Heights, California, United States.

 High school and college career

 Díaz has attended the Bishop Amat Memorial High School in La Puente, California and the Saint Mary's College of California in Moraga.

 International career

 Díaz represented Mexico at the 2018 CONCACAF Women's U-17 Championship, the 2018 FIFA U-17 Women's World Cup, the 2019 Sud Ladies Cup and the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 13 June 2021 as an 84th-minute substitution in a 1–5 friendly away loss to Japan.